doyensec/electronegativity/README.md

 shell.openExternal(eval(safeVar)); /* eng-disable OPEN_EXTERNAL_JS_CHECK DANGEROUS_FUNCTIONS_JS_CHECK */
 ```

 If you put an `eng-disable` directive before any code at the top of a `.js` or `.html` file, that will disable the passed checks for the *entire* file.
+Global Checks can't be disabled using code annotations, since they work on the first pass of Atomic Checks (i.e. making decisions over these).
+Use `-x` to disable Global Checks instead.

 ### Programmatically